CamelCaseName/HPFreecam/README.md

 1. Download [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
 2. Run MelonLoader.Installer.exe.
 3. Click the SELECT button.
-4. Select and Open the Game's EXE in your Game's Installation Folder.
+4. Select and HouseParty.exe from where the game is installed.
 5. Select which Version of MelonLoader to install using the Drop-Down List.
 (Or leave it as-is for the Latest Version.)
 6. Click the INSTALL or RE-INSTALL button.
 7. Get the MelonLoader [patch from my fork here](https://github.com/CamelCaseName/MelonLoader/releases/latest/download/MelonLoaderPatch.zip)
-8. Unzip the patch and copy its content into the MelonLoader folder inside of House Party.
+8. Unzip the patch and copy the `MelonLoader` folder from within into House Party.
 9. Replace all files it prompts you to.

 After this the installation directory of the game should contain a new folder called `Mods`.